Tediore/audioflow2mqtt/README.md

 <br>

 # Home Assistant
-audioflow2mqtt supports Home Assistant MQTT discovery which creates a Device for the Audioflow switch and entities for each zone as well as sensors for SSID, RSSI (signal strength), and Wi-Fi channel.
+audioflow2mqtt supports Home Assistant MQTT discovery which creates a Device for the Audioflow switch with the following:
+- Switch entities for each zone
+- Button entities to turn all zones on/off
+- Sensors for SSID, RSSI (signal strength), and Wi-Fi channel

 ![Home Assistant Device screenshot](ha_screenshot.png)